Page of the United States Senate

 A United States Senate page (Senate page or simply page) is a high-school age teen serving the United States Senate in Washington, D.C.
 Pages are nominated by senators, usually from their home state, and perform a variety of tasks, such as delivering messages and legislative documents on the Senate floor and the various Capitol Hill offices.
 Pages are provided housing and attend a special page school at the Daniel Webster Senate Page Residence.
 Senate pages were first appointed in 1829.
 Originally limited to boys only, the Senate page program was expanded in 1971 to include girls.
-There are 30 pages at each Senate session, with 16 appointed by the majority party and 14 by the minority.
-Pages are assigned to serve senators of the sponsoring senator's party.
+A maximum of 30 pages are assigned to each Senate session, with 16 appointed by the majority party and 14 by the minority.
+Pages serve senators of the sponsoring senator's party.